software-mansion/react-native-reanimated/docs/docs/api/hooks/useAnimatedSensor.md

 * `sensor`: [[SharedValue](../../api/hooks/useSharedValue)] contains [[3DVector](#3dvector-object)] or [[RotationVector](#rotationvector-object)] or `null`
   contains actual sensor measurements as a shared value
 * `unregister: [function]`
-  allows you to stop listening to sensor updated every moment
+  allows you to stop listening to sensor updates
 * `isAvailable: [boolean]`
   the flag contains information on the availability of sensors in a device
 * `config`: [[UserConfig](#userconfig-object)]